Stefan Grzybowski, MD

 Nisrine El Amiri, MPH

 Nisrine El Amiri obtained her Bachelor of Science degree from McGill University in Montreal and her Master of Public Health degree from the University of British Columbia in Vancouver.
 She has also completed the Canadian Disaster and Humanitarian Response Training Program as well as training by the United Nations, Medecins Sans Frontieres and other agencies.
 Nisrine was previously employed by the BC Center for Disease Control and the Public Health Agency of Canada.
-Passionate about improving access to healthcare for communities in rural and remote regions and supporting rural health services researchers, Nisrine joined RHSRNbc in May 2017 as the Research Network Coordinator.
+Passionate about improving access to healthcare for communities in rural and remote regions and supporting rural health services researchers, Nisrine joined RHSRNbc in May 2017 as the Research Coordinator.

 RHSRNbc Student Assistant